rickcox/Hexa-Pi/Hexa-Pi_PCB/README.md

   On a Raspberry Pi Compute Module, this is only usable on Lite CM's - those without EMMC.
 - Yellow USB (and HDMI) overcurrent alert.
 This lights up if the current limiter kicks on.
 - Dual USB-A ports.
 These are attached to Compute Module 5.
+  The power budget on this board is slim and USB current draw is limited.
+  Keep current draw on the USB ports to < 800 ma.
 - USB-C connector.
-This is used when accessing the CM5's EMMC in rpiBoot mode.
+This is used when accessing the Compute Mmdule 5's EMMC in rpiBoot mode.
 - rpiBoot switch and White LED.
 Push the locking switch before booting into rpiBoot mode.
   Push again to release into normal mode.
   The LED is on to confirm the locking switch is activated.
 - Full sized HDMI connector.
 Attached to Compute Module 5.
 - Standard Raspberry Pi DSI Display connector.
+Attached to Compute Module 5.
 - Blue PCIe DISK activity LED.
-- Behind the DISK LED is a neoPixel connected to CM5 GPIO 18.
+- Behind the DISK LED is a neoPixel connected to Compute Module 5 GPIO 18.

 At the right center is the Master fan connector - Fan1.
 This should be used first is multiple fans are used.
 At the left center is the Slave fan connector - Fan2.
 Both fan connectors are standard 4 pin PWM fan connectors.
-A 1 fan EMC2301 fan controller drives both fan connectors.
+A single fan EMC2301 controller drives both fan connectors.
 The "tach" from Fan1 can be used by the fan controller to send PWM signals to both fans, so basically both fans should run at the same PWM controlled speed.
+This controller sits on the I2C bus attached to Compute Module 5.

 A **WARNING** note on the fans.
 The EMC2301 fan controller has shown it is **very** sensitive to emc, so **never** plug or unplug fans while the board is powered.
 Numerous fan controllers had to be replaced during Hexa-Pi board testing discovering this limitation!

-Also on the bottom, not on the board edge, is ain M.2 "Key M" slot for an NVMe.
+Also on the bottom, not on the board edge, is an M.2 "Key M" slot for an NVMe.
 2230, 2242, and 2280 sized M.2 cards are supported.
 A soldered or bolted holddown is required at the appropriate location.
-Use **caution** - there is the possibility of interference with 2 of te messanine connectors on the top side of some holddowns.
+Use **caution** - there is the possibility of interference with 2 of the messanine connectors on the top side of some holddowns.
+The M.2 is attached to the PCIe bus on Compute Module 5.

 There are 6 M3 mounting holes - 2 near the center, and 4 at the corners.

-The 6 Compute Module sites are marked.
+The 6 Compute Module sites are marked nad outlined.
+Note that the Mezzanine connectors are **not** symmetric, so the CM orientation matters.
 The Module numbering is consistent between the actual board mounting locations and the Activity LED/External connectors at the top.
 (Module 0 -> P0, Module 1 -> P1, etc..)
-Note that the Mezzanine connectors are **not** symmetric, so the CM orientation matters.
-Some of the non-Raspberry Pi modules have an extra 3rd messanine connector.
-Watch out for interference in this case.
+Some of the non-Raspberry Pi modules have an extra 3rd messanine connector, So watch out for interference in this case.
-There should be enough vertical clearance to handle this - but **verify** before powering on.
+There should be enough vertical clearance to handle the extra messanine, but **verify** before powering on.
 M2.5 CM holdown mounting holes are provided, but should not needed for most cases.